equinor/webviz-subsurface-testdata/README.md

 ## Description of example data

-- `reek_fullmatrix`: A raw FMU result run using design matrix.
+- `01_drogon_design`: Results from a FMU case with design matrix.
-- `aggregated_data`: Aggregated result files.
+- `01_drogon_ahm`: Results from a FMU case with assisted history matching.

 ## Corresponding webviz configuration files